jkrauth/workwhere/README.md

 ## Installation

-Clone the workwhere app from Github.
+Clone the WorkWhere app from Github.
-In the terminal, go to the repository of your django page.
-If you don't have a Django page yet, follow the [django tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/#creating-a-project) to create your own project.
+In the terminal, go to the repository of your Django page.
+If you don't have a Django page yet, follow the [Django tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/#creating-a-project) to create your own project.

-Next, install the django app and its requirements by
+Next, install the WorkWhere app and its requirements by

 ```
 pip install [-e] path/to/workwhere